Stardaus/stardaus.github.io/index.md

-## Supposedly showcasing developed apps for public use.
+## Supposedly showcasing developed apps and other related contents for public use.